Lufia II: Rise of the Sinistrals: Release

-The North American release of the game has a few graphical and textual glitches which were corrected in the European version.
+The North American release of the game was initially slated for release in May 1996, but did not actually hit store shelves until around September.
+It has a few graphical and textual glitches which were corrected in the European version.
 The European versions were released in English, German, Spanish and Dutch for distribution in Australia, Germany, Spain and the Netherlands respectively.
 The Australian version was released in 1997, one year after the North American version.
-Both the European and Australian releases of the game were titled "Lufia", not "Lufia 2", and included no subtitle because Lufia & the Fortress of Doom was never released in Europe and Australia.
+Both the European and Australian releases of the game were titled "Lufia", not "Lufia II", and included no subtitle because Lufia & the Fortress of Doom was never released in Europe and Australia.

 Reception

 The game held an aggregate review score of 80% on GameRankings based on five reviews.
 Upon release in Japan, Famitsu gave the game a score of 30 out of 40, while it received a perfect score of 10 out of 10 in their Reader Cross Review.
 In Japanese polls of all-time favorite Super Famicom games, Lufia II was consistently voted one of the top five between 1995 and 1996.
 The game sold 60,254 cartridges in Japan.

 Upon release in North America, three GameFan reviewers each scored it 90 out of 100; all three praised the storyline, puzzles, dungeons, graphics, and soundtrack.
-Takuhi found "The battles get a bit tedious, but the storyline, music, and puzzle dungeons are all really cool."
 GamePro praised the game's heavy puzzle element, but criticized that the battles are easy, the graphics are subpar, and the music and sound effects are boringly generic.
-He concluded that the game is unexceptional, and in particular pales against the recently-released Super Mario RPG, but makes a decent holdover for gamers waiting for the next great RPG.
+He concluded that the game is unexceptional, and in particular pales against the recently released Super Mario RPG, but makes a decent holdover for gamers waiting for the next great RPG.

-Retrospectively, Corbie Dillard of Nintendo Life praised the "unique visual stylings, the efficient turn-based combat system and the beautifully orchestrated soundtrack", and stated that it is "easily one of the top tier RPGs for the Super Nintendo console and a game that is challenging, humorous, and an overall joy to play."
-The review concluded that Lufia II is an "absolutely unforgettable RPG experience."
-IGN ranked Lufia II: Rise of the Sinistrals 34th on their "Top 100 SNES Games of All Time."
+Retrospectively, Corbie Dillard of Nintendo Life praised the "unique visual stylings, the efficient turn-based combat system and the beautifully orchestrated soundtrack", and called it one of the best RPG games for Super Nintendo console.
+IGN ranked Lufia II: Rise of the Sinistrals 34th on their "Top 100 SNES Games of All Time".